Springfield Town Center

 Original anchors were Lansburgh's (later E.J.
 Korvette), Garfinckel's (later Sports Authority), J.C.
 Penney, and Montgomery Ward (later Target).
-Macy's was added in 1991.
+Macy's was added in August 1991.
 The mall was notable for having one of the top two performing locations of the Time Out chain of amusement arcades, which featured in its mall rat culture during the 1980s golden age of arcades.